 | Structure | Blank pages — requires self-design | Pre-formatted meditation grid, prayer log, and reading tracker |

-| Print quality | Depends on notebook brand | A4 PDF optimized for home printing, color and B&W compatible |
+| Print quality | Depends on notebook brand | A4 PDF (US Letter compatible) optimized for home printing, color and B&W compatible |

-| Cost | Varies ($5–$30 for a study journal) | Free — download and print from any Study Pack page |
+| Cost | Varies ($5–$30 for a study journal) | Free — Notebook Templates PDF from this guide; book-specific Personal Journal Templates from each Study Pack page |